-158 patients with at least 6 months of postoperative follow-up data were identified with an Advance/Advance XP sling placement between December 2006 and May 2017.
+A total of 158 patients with at least six months of postoperative followup data were identified with an AdVance/AdVance XP sling placement between December 2006 and May 2017.
 Patient demographics and outcomes are described in Table 1.
-The mean age at sling placement was $66.1 \pm 7.9$ years of age with a mean Charlson comorbidity index of $1.8 \pm 1.3$ .
-The rates of diabetes mellitus and obesity (BMI >35kg/m) were 10.8% (n=17) and 3.8% (n=6) respectively.
-The etiology of incontinence was most commonly robotic assisted radical prostatectomy (35.4%) followed by retropubic radical prostatectomy (20.3%).
-The mean preoperative pad use was $2.8 \pm 1.5$ pads per day with a distribution of 49.4% (n=78), 39.8% (n=63), and 10.8% (n=17) requiring 1-2 pads/day, 3-4 pads/day and 5 pads/day respectively.
+The mean age at sling placement was $66.1\pm7.9$ years, with a mean CCl of $1.8\pm1.3$ .
+The rates of diabetes mellitus and obesity (BMI >35 kg/m) were 10.8% (n=17) and 3.8% (n=6), respectively.
+The etiology of incontinence was most commonly robotic-assisted radical prostatectomy (35.4%), followed by retropubic radical prostatectomy (20.3%).
+The mean preoperative pad use was $2.8\pm1.5$ pads per day with a distribution of 49.4% (n=78), 39.8% (n=63), and 10.8% (n=17) requiring 1-2 pads/day, 3-4 pads/day, and 5 pads/day, respectively.

-Continence was achieved in 82.3% (n=130) of patients with a mean follow-up of $42.7 \pm 30.0$ months (Figure 1).
-Postoperatively there was a mean change of $2.1 \pm 1.3$ pads per day.
-Of the 28 patients failing to achieve continence postoperatively, 15 of these (53.5%) opted for further operative intervention including either an artificial urinary sphincter in 9 patients (32.1%) or an adjustable male sling (Adjustable Transobturator Male System) in 6 (21.4%).
-The remaining 13 patients opted for conservative treatment including either observation (n=12) or an indwelling catheter (n=1).
-Patient reported global satisfaction was 86.7% (n=137) and 90-day complications occurred in 12% (n=19) (Table 1).
-Clavien grade I (n=11) complications consisted of patients who experienced transient post-operative retention requiring a temporary urinary catheter reinsertion.
+Continence was achieved in 82.3% (n=130) of patients with a mean followup of 42.7±30.0 months (Fig. 1).
+Postoperatively, there was a mean change of $2.1 \pm 1.3$ pads per day.
+Of the 28 patients failing to achieve continence postoperatively, 15 of these (53.5%) opted for further operative intervention, including either an AUS in nine patients (32.1%) or an adjustable male sling (adjustable trans-obturator male system) in six (21.4%).
+The remaining 13 patients opted for conservative treatment, including either observation (n=12) or an indwelling catheter (n=1).
+Patient-reported global satisfaction was 86.7% (n=137) and 90-day complications occurred in 12% (n=19) (Table 1).
+Clavien grade I (n=11) complications consisted of patients who experienced transient postoperative retention requiring a temporary urinary catheter reinsertion.
 These patients typically had a catheter for an additional 3-5 days.
-Clavien grade II (n=7)consisted of wound infections (n=4) and urinary tract infections requiring antibiotics (n=3).
-Finally, the only Clavien grade III occurred in a patient who presented with syncope 1 month postoperatively and required a pacemaker.
-This complication is unlikely related to his sling insertion but was included for completeness.
+Clavien grade II (n=7) consisted of wound infections (n=4) and urinary tract infections requiring antibiotics (n=3).
+Finally, the only Clavien grade III occurred in a patient who presented with syncope one month postoperatively and required a pacemaker.
+This complication is unlikely related to his sling insertion, but was included for completeness.
 No patients complained of persisting wound pain or scrotal paresthesia lasting more than 90 days and no sling erosion or explanations occurred.
 No grade IV or V complications occurred.